fadelafuente/Spotify-API/README.md

 # Spotify-API
-This library was created for learning purposes, and makes using the Spotify API easier to use in Python
+This library was created for learning purposes, and makes using the Spotify API easier to use in Python.

 ## Quick Start
 ### Client Credentials